-Under normal circumstances, we would be inviting parents to an information evening in June and inviting the children in for several 'getting to know you' sessions, however, COVID-19 has rather frustrated those plans.
+Under normal circumstances we would be offering show-arounds where you could come into school and see the classes and the children at work, however, COVID-19 has rather frustrated those plans.
 We will try to make as much information available here as possible.

 Here are 2 short video clips to support induction:

 Part time Teaching Assistant currently in Jay Class